nassor/kuenea/README.md

 # Kuenea

-Simple Asset Server using [GridFS](http://docs.mongodb.org/manual/applications/gridfs/) or filesystem.
+File Server using [GridFS](http://docs.mongodb.org/manual/applications/gridfs/) or/and filesystem over HTTP

 _Only tested with go tip, you may have problems with go 1.0_